tejasmohanayyar/tejasmohanayyar.github.io/_posts/2020-11-06-animals-classification-CNN.md

 <img src="/images/Animals_classification/VGG_graph.png">

-* My observation here is that while the number of epoch's required to achieve max accuracy has decreased, however the loss is taking much more longer to converge to minima.
+* My observation here is that while the number of epoch's required to achieve max accuracy has decreased, however the loss is taking much longer to converge to minima.

 * The introduction of more layers in VGG has allowed the model to better understand the features within an image.